unia909/llibpy/README.md

 local name = input('Hello!
 What is your name?\n')

 local number = random.randint(1, 20)
-print{'Well, '..name..', I am thinking of a number between 1 and 20.'}
+print('Well, '..name..', I am thinking of a number between 1 and 20.')

 while guesses_made < 6 do
     guess = int(input('Take a guess: '))